Welcome to DREAM

 of students are engaged in summer programming, extracurriculars, and college prep

 For Daniela, our village of teachers, youth workers, advisors, and other support staff did deliver–and so did Daniela herself.
 Once shy about talking in class or making friends, she flourished in high school.
-Now, Daniela is a freshman at Stanford University.
+Now, Daniela is a student at Stanford University.
 “I look at my past decisions and realize I’m not scared,” she said.
 “DREAM made me stronger.”

 Learn More About the DREAM Graduate

 Brandon serves as Principal at DREAM Charter High School.
 Originally from South Jamaica, Queens, NY, he wants to ensure that future generations are prepared to address the major social and environmental issues of the future.

 In his previous role as DREAM’s Director of Curriculum and Instruction, he worked to cultivate the next generation of leaders by guiding teachers in creating learning opportunities rooted in the pedagogy of play – a mission that he carries into his work as Principal.
 Developing historically-informed methods of resisting oppression is a critical tenet of his pedagogy and he believes students should see their education as an instrument for social change and be fully engaged with the process while doing it.

 At DREAM, we believe that every child deserves a beautiful space to play, learn, and grow.
 DREAM Charter High School is located at 20 Bruckner Boulevard, a brand-new, state-of-the-art school located in the Mott Haven section of the South Bronx that is also the future home of DREAM Mott Haven Elementary and Middle Schools.

 The building at 20 Bruckner Boulevard is iconic—a 200,000 square foot, 120-year-old former icehouse given new life as a learning institution.
 Built to serve 1,300 scholars at capacity, 20 Bruckner features: